Human Leukocyte Antigen (HLA) Matching and Stem Cell Transplants

 Cord blood has an advantage over bone marrow in HLA typing.To create the best possibilities for a successful transplant, cord blood must match 4 out of 6 proteins or markers.
 Bone marrow must meet 6 out of 8.This means an umbilical cord blood transplant does not need to match as closely as bone marrow.

 Each parent contributes to a person’s HLA markers, so a sibling has a 25% chance of being a full match or a 50% chance of being a half match.
-Because a half match is sufficient for transplant in some cases, many families choose to bank cord blood for all of their children, to increase the odds of being able to treat a serious medical condition.
+A half match is sufficient for transplant in some cases, so many families choose to bank cord blood for all of their children, to increase the odds of being able to treat a serious medical condition.

 Family cord blood banking is worth extra consideration if the odds of finding a match from a public cord blood or bone marrow registry are particularly low.
 For example, people with a multiethnic background are less likely to quickly find a suitable match.
 In the event of a serious medical condition, family banking could improve treatment options.